 Mark Lee: Pre-COVID, we primarily competed with LogMeIn and TeamViewer in the marketplace.
 We have been successful in replacing them in the past several years because our products have higher performance and they are easier to use.

 Our products are faster, better, and more cost-effective.
 We are also easy to do business with and we provide very strong customer support.
-Our NPS (Net Promoter Score) based on recent G2 third-party reports is at 93.
-This is much higher than our competitors who are in the 60s range.
+Our 97 overall user rating from Capterra third-party reviewers is much higher than our competitors' ratings.
 People love our product.

 That is why half of the people who try our product end up buying.
 It is also a self-service approach.
 During COVID, everything accelerated, but at the same time, we found that a lot of businesses are embracing our solution to replace or bypass their VPN.